 SHADAC worked as a contractor for the Medicaid and CHIP Payment Access Commission (MACPAC) to conduct an assessment of Medicaid eligibility, enrollment, and renewal processes and systems in six study states—Arizona, Colorado, Florida, Idaho, New York, and North Carolina.
 Utilizing a multi-case study methodology as well as key informant interviews with state and local agency staff and advocacy organizations, SHADAC collected and synthesized data on Medicaid enrollment processes and systems for individuals whose income eligibility is based on Modified Adjusted Gross Income (MAGI) in order to assess the extent to which states were achieving desired goals such as program efficiency and a simplified beneficiary experience.
 As a follow up, SHADAC identified the risks that remain for both individuals and state agencies that cause eligible individuals to remain uninsured or lose Medicaid coverage and conducted interviews with key stakeholders nationally and in four states to obtain additional input on potential risk points and strategies to improve eligibility determination and renewal accuracy.

 Addressing Social Determinants of Health through Behavioral Health-focused 1115 Waivers: Implementation Lessons from Six States

-Through the Robert Wood Johnson Foundation’s “Research in Transforming Health” program, SHADAC researchers are conducting a study to understand how three states—Illinois, Texas, and Washington— are addressing the needs of justice-involved populations through implementation of Section 1115 Medicaid waiver programs.
-The specific aim of the study is to identify promising practices and lessons learned related to the development, implementation, and management of these innovative behavioral health policies with the purpose of informing policy development in states considering similar 1115 waivers.
+Through the Robert Wood Johnson Foundation’s “Research in Transforming Health” program, SHADAC researchers conducted a study to understand how three states—Illinois, Texas, and Washington— were addressing the needs of justice-involved populations through implementation of Section 1115 Medicaid waiver programs.
+The specific aim of the study was to identify promising practices and lessons learned related to the development, implementation, and management of these innovative behavioral health policies with the purpose of informing policy development in states considering similar 1115 waivers.